Frequently Asked Questions

 Note that federated data resources may define different data access requirements.
 Additionally, data specified under the "Ongoing Study" capability are excluded from this provision.

 The NDA Data Access Committee (DAC) will evaluate requests from researchers seeking access to shared datasets by reviewing the signed and completed Data Use Certification.
 The review will determine whether the proposed use of the dataset is ethically appropriate and does not pose a risk to subject confidentiality.
-The scientific merit of the proposed research question or the availability of data are not evaluated.
+The scientific merit of the proposed research question or the availability of data is not evaluated.
 The NDA DAC will either approve access, deny access, or request clarification based on these criteria.

 No, there are no fees to access data stored within the NDA, which is a resource funded by the NIH.